Weaving Yarn Weights Explained: How to Understand Yarn Count in Weaving

 How do we interpret yarn count in weaving?
-Luckily for both yarn count units the formula is essentially the same.
-Though different in that one involves the metric system and the other imperial.
+Luckily for both yarn count units, the formula is essentially the same.
+Though different in that one involves the metric system and the other is imperial.

 So, how do you read yarn count in weaving?
 Some simple definitions.

 Unit of measurement: provides you with the system yarn count is provided in.

 Yarn counts per ply: The length per weight would be if the yarn were only a single ply.

 If the unit of measurement is Nm this is how many skeins of 1000 meter lengths of a single ply of the yarn would be needed to make one kilogram.

 If the unit of measurement is Ne this becomes the number of 840 yard (770m) skeins of yarn that weigh 1 pound (0.45 kg).

 Number of plies: How many individual strands of thread make up the yarn so 1 is 1 ply, 2 is 2ply, 3 is 3 ply and so on.

 Knowing this, if neither yards per pound (YPP) nor meters/kg are listed you can estimate this with the following formulas.
 You can also use these calculations to figure out the length of yarn you have left after using some.
 Don't forget to subtract the weight of the cone first.